 My FreezEasy is a meal planning app for freezer meals.
 They have a website and app where you pick and choose which meals you want on your meal plan.

 They provide a shopping list for all recipes on your meal plan, along with prep instructions, recipes, labels and a thaw sheet.
+If you're new to freezer meals, grab these beginner freezer meal tools.

 My FreezEasy has a wide variety of categories to choose your meals from, and an awesome drag and drop interface that makes creating your meal plan SUPER easy.